Taludas/WholesomeHaciendaHaul/Readme.md

     - Hacienda Policies completely replaced and rebalanced (see below)

-## Initial Mod Description with feature overview.
+## Initial Mod Description with feature overview
 **Please remember to always check the Changelog to see the new or changed features.**

 Dear Ubi Team, dear Annoholic community.